 Take a deep dive into the technologies enabling 5G mMIMO by downloading ABI Research’s 5G Massive MIMO Market Developments technology analysis report.

-The entire business case for enterprises to adopt massive MIMO is to yield connectivity benefits that outweigh traditional MIMO systems.
+The business case for massive MIMO is to achieve connectivity benefits that outweigh traditional MIMO systems.
 Below is a list of various use cases where 5G massive MIMO has an advantage over legacy MIMO.

-• Smart Cities: Often, smart city applications involve significantly dense Internet of Things (IoT) device deployments, which require low latency for real-time monitoring/control and consistent performance.
-5G massive MIMO technology is a suitable option for these use cases, given its robust connectivity features.
+- Smart Cities: Smart city applications often involve significantly dense Internet of Things (IoT) device deployments, which require low latency for real-time monitoring/control and consistent performance.
+5G massive MIMO is a suitable option for these use cases, given its robust connectivity features.

-• Smart Manufacturing: 5G massive MIMO supports industrial automation through low-latency connections.
-The beamforming technology is also a huge benefit for manufacturers, as it provides a superior signal focus for connected devices.
+- Smart Manufacturing: 5G massive MIMO supports industrial automation through low-latency connections.
+The beamforming technology is also a huge benefit for manufacturers because it provides a superior signal focus for connected devices.

-• Retail: For retailers, massive MIMO can serve as the connectivity backbone for localized capacity for high density, in-store demand, low-latency analytics and digital overlays, and Augmented Reality (AR)/Virtual Reality (VR) advertising applications.
+- Retail: For retailers, massive MIMO can serve as the connectivity backbone for localized capacity for high density, in-store 5G demand, low-latency analytics and digital overlays, and Augmented Reality (AR)/Virtual Reality (VR) advertising applications.

-• Healthcare: Hospital workers and other healthcare professionals will benefit from robust designs for safety-critical connections, stronger radio links to wearables and sensors, and high-resolution, low-latency video streaming.
+- Healthcare: Hospital workers and other healthcare professionals will benefit from massive MIMO's robust designs for safety-critical connections, stronger radio links to wearables and sensors, and high-resolution, low-latency video streaming.

 Figure 1: Use Cases of 5G Massive MIMO